 VBW has taken all required organisational precautions to meet the requirements regarding modern risk management.
 There is a clear separation between front office and back office.
 A central, independent risk control has been established.
-At Managing Board level, the Chief Risk Officer (CRO) is the head of the Risk Control Function.
+At Managing Board level, the Chief Risk Officer (CRO) is the head of Risk Control.
 Within the responsibilities of the CRO, there is a separation between risk control and operational credit risk management.
 Risk assessment, risk measurement and risk control are carried out according to the dual-control principle.
 For the purpose of avoiding conflicts of interest, these tasks are performed by different organisational units.
-In 2021, the head of Risk Control changed.
-Compliance was managed on an interim basis from November 2021 until a new head was appointed in April 2022.

 The business model requires risks to be identified, assessed, measured, aggregated and managed effectively.
 Risks and capital are managed by means of a framework of principles, organisational structures as well as measuring and monitoring processes that are closely aligned with the activities of the departments and divisions.
-As a prerequisite and basis of solid risk management, the Risk Appetite Framework (RAF) for the Association of Volksbanks is continuously being developed also within VBW, in order to define the risk appetite and/or the level of risk tolerance that VBW is prepared to accept to achieve its defined goals.
+As a prerequisite and basis of sound risk management, the Risk Appetite Framework (RAF) is continuously being developed for VBW, in order to define risk appetite and/or the level of risk tolerance that VBW is prepared to accept to achieve its defined goals.
 The level of risk tolerance is reflected in the definition and validation of appropriate limits and controls.
-The framework is verified and adjusted to regulatory requirements, changes of the market environment or the business model on an ongoing basis.
-By way of this framework, VBW aims to develop a disciplined and constructive control environment where all employees understand and live up to their roles and responsibilities.
+The framework is verified and developed with respect to regulatory requirements, changes of the market environment or the business model on a current basis.
+By way of this framework, the Association of Volksbanks aims to develop a disciplined and constructive control environment where all employees understand and live up to their roles and responsibilities.

-Within the Association of Volksbanks, risks are managed by three decision-making bodies in VBW: (i) Risk Committee (RICO), (ii) Asset Liability Committee (ALCO), (iii) Credit Committee (CC).
+Risks in the Association of Volksbanks are managed by four decision-making bodies in VBW: (i) Risk Committee (RICO), (ii) Asset Liability Committee (ALCO), (iii) Credit Committee (CC), and (iv) Sustainability Committee (NAKO).
 The responsibilities of these committees include both subject areas of VBW as a single institution and matters concerning the entire Association of Volksbanks pursuant to Section 30a of the Austrian Banking Act.
 Risk reporting in the affiliated banks takes place in the respective local bodies.